bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- Mostly Clear
+- Partly Cloudy
-- 64% humidity
+- 59% humidity
 - 13 mph wind
-- 23% cloud cover
+- 47% cloud cover
 - 38 AQI 🟩
 - 1.24 inches of snow and 0.15 inches of rain expected in the next 48 hours